Book cover

 }

-This test calls a function that calculates the value of PI, with a certain accuracy.
-This function is asynchronous, that is, it runs in a new thread.
-In this example, the required accuracy is 10 decimal places.
-The test uses a sleep to wait for the asynchronous function to finish.
-However, this command turns the test non-deterministic: if the function finishes before 1000 milliseconds, the test will pass; but if execution takes longer, the test will fail.
-One possible solution is to only test the synchronous implementation of the function.
+This test calls a function that calculates the value of PI, with an accuracy of 10 decimal places.
+However, this function is asynchronous, meaning it runs in a new thread.
+Thus, the test uses a sleep statement to wait for the asynchronous function to finish.
+However, this approach makes the test non-deterministic: if the function finishes before 1000 milliseconds, the test will pass; but if the execution takes longer, it will fail.
+To address this issue, a possible solution is to only test the synchronous implementation of the function.
 If this implementation does not exist, a refactoring can be performed to extract it from the asynchronous code.
-In Section 8.5.2, we will give an example of such refactoring.
+In Section 8.5.2, we provide an example of such refactoring.

-We might think that flaky tests are rare, but a study released by Google, covering their own tests, revealed that about 16% of them are subject to non-deterministic results (link).
-Consequently, these tests may fail not because a bug exists in the code, but due to non-deterministic events, such as a thread taking longer to execute.
-Flaky tests are problematic because they delay development: programmers spend time investigating the failure, only to find it’s a false alarm.
+We might think that flaky tests are rare, but a study conducted by Google, covering their own tests, revealed that about 16% of them are subject to non-deterministic results (link).
+Consequently, these tests may fail not because of a bug in the code, but due to non-deterministic events, such as a thread taking longer to execute.
+Flaky tests are problematic because they delay development: developers spend time investigating the failure, only to find that it’s a false alarm.

 Self-checking: The result of unit tests should be easily verifiable.
-Developers, for instance, should not have to open and analyze an output file or manually provide input data to interpret the test result.
+Developers should not have to open and analyze an output file or manually provide input data to interpret the test result.
 Instead, the results should be displayed in the IDE, typically via components that turn green (to indicate all tests have passed) or red (to signal that a test has failed).
-Additionally, when a test fails, it should be possible to quickly identify the location of the failed assert command.
+Furthermore, when a test fails, it should be possible to quickly identify the location of the failed assert statement.

 Timely: Tests should be written as early as possible, ideally even before the code that needs to be tested.
-This technique was briefly mentioned at the end of Section 8.2 and will be discussed more deeply in the section on Test-Driven Development (Section 8.7).
+This technique was briefly mentioned at the end of Section 8.2 and will be discussed in more detail in the section on Test-Driven Development (Section 8.7).

 8.3.2 Test Smells

-Test Smells represent suboptimal implementation decisions in test code, which, in principle, should be avoided.
+Test Smells represent sub-optimal implementation decisions in test code, which, in principle, should be avoided.
 The name is an adaptation, for the context of testing, of the concept of Code Smells or Bad Smells, which we will study in Chapter 9.
-However, in this chapter, we will already comment on smells that can occur in test code.
+However, in this chapter, we will discuss smells specific to test code.

 An Obscure Test is a long, complex, and difficult-to-understand test.
-As we’ve mentioned, tests are also used to document the system-under-test.
-Therefore, it’s important that they follow clear and quickly understandable logic.
-Ideally, a test, for instance, should test a single requirement of the system-under-test.
+As we’ve mentioned, tests are also used to document the system under test.
+Therefore, it’s important that they follow clear and easily understandable logic.
+Ideally, a test should check a single requirement of the system under test.

-Test with Conditional Logic includes code that may not be executed.
-That is, tests with if commands or loops should be avoided, and the code of unit tests should ideally be linear.
-Conditional logic in tests is considered a smell because it hinders understanding of the test.
+Tests with Conditional Logic include code that may not be executed.
+Specifically, tests with if statements or loops should be avoided, and the code of unit tests should ideally be linear.
+Conditional logic in tests is considered a smell because it hinders their understanding and readability.

 Code Duplication in tests occurs when there are repeated blocks of code in several test methods.

-However, these smells should not be taken literally, i.e., as a situation that needs to be avoided at all costs.
-Instead, they should be seen as a warning to test developers.
-When identifying a test smell, developers should consider whether it wouldn’t be possible to produce a simpler, shorter test, with linear code and without code duplication.
+However, these smells should not be taken literally, i.e., as anti-patterns that need to be avoided at all costs.
+Instead, they should be seen as warnings to developers.
+When identifying a test smell, developers should consider whether it’s possible to produce a simpler, shorter test, with linear code, and without code duplication.

-Lastly, just like with production code, tests should be frequently refactored to ensure they remain simple, easy to understand, and do not have smells.
+Finally, just like with production code, tests should be frequently refactored to ensure they remain simple, easy to understand, and free of smells.

 8.3.3 Number of Asserts per Test

 Some authors (link) recommend having at most one assert per test.
-That is, they recommend writing tests as follows:
+Specifically, they suggest writing tests as follows:

 @Test